JuliaGraphics/Luxor.jl/docs/src/basics.md

 polybbox
 ```

-## Circles, ellipses, and the like
+## Circles, ellipses, and other curvey things

 There are various ways to make circles, including by center and radius, through two points:

 ```@example
 using Luxor # hide